- NY Credits : 4.0

 - TX Credits : 4.0

 Litigation and dispute resolution matters arise out of disputes involving two or more persons or entities.
 It is important that a practitioner understands the various litigation and dispute resolution services an accountant can provide.
-This program will introduce the practitioner to civil litigation and explain the differences between civil trials and criminal trials.
-It will cover various areas including: domestic and divorce cases; fraud investigations and forensic accounting; securities claims; lost profits and business interruption; damage calculations for individuals; business reorganizations and bankruptcy proceedings; construction costs and claims; and other damage calculation areas for the accounting expert.
-The program will conclude by outlining the basic techniques needed to manage a litigation services practice.
+This program introduces the practitioner to civil litigation and explain the differences between civil trials and criminal trials.
+It covers various areas including: domestic and divorce cases; fraud investigations and forensic accounting; securities claims; lost profits and business interruption; damage calculations for individuals; business reorganizations and bankruptcy proceedings; construction costs and claims; and other damage calculation areas for the accounting expert.
+The program concludes by outlining the basic techniques needed to manage a litigation services practice.
+This basic level course is most beneficial to professionals new to litigation services who may be at the staff or entry level in organization but also for a seasoned professional with limited exposure to this topic.

-identify issues applicable to the accounting expert in domestic/divorce cases, recognize tax considerations in family law, and characterize the indicators of fraud in family law cases,
+identify issues applicable to the accounting expert in family law cases,

-recognize the obligations that investment brokers have to their clients, distinguish between unsuitable investment and speculative investments, and recognize how churning is measured,
+recognize the obligations that investment brokers have to their client,

-recognize the situations where construction claims may occur and identify the damages that may be included,
+recognize the situations where construction claims may occur,

 recognize the basics of managing a litigation services practice.